victorgetz/valheim-k8s/README.md

 If there is interest I can hash out the following:
 * Cronjob to save backups to s3, blob storage, or minio
   * Then clear up the space in the hostvol/pvc
-* More persistence options, namely for those looking to run this on the cloud
-  * I'm familiar with Azure and AWS but I'm sure GCP and others will be fairly simple to figure out if we have testers